Trouble selling online? Change your home page.

 …you have a brilliant product

-…your web site analytics are showing that you are getting loads of traffic
+…your analytics show you are getting loads of traffic

 BUT…You still aren’t selling anything.

 You have basically done a right blooper, and left your back door wide open while you’ve been putting triple locks on the front door.
 What do I mean?
 Well, while you’ve been worrying about driving as much traffic as possible to your web site by marketing yourself like mad, your home page looks horrible and people are leaving in droves.